- Rapid Reference 🚀

 - Regardless of what type of epinephrine you use, you will be fine (either 1:1,000 or 1:10,000 will work).

 - It's physically impossible to bolus a lethal dose of epinephrine after it's been diluted to 1 mcg/ml (you would need a >100 ml syringe, which doesn't exist).

 - Even if you run the epinephrine bag in wide open, you would only be delivering about ~30 mcg/min of epinephrine – so again, it's basically impossible to deliver a lethally high epinephrine dose.

-- Encourages a rapid transition from push-dose epinephrine to an epinephrine infusion (which is ultimately a safer and more controlled strategy).
+- Constructing a reservoir bag of epinephrine encourages a rapid transition from push-dose epinephrine to an epinephrine infusion (which is ultimately a safer and more controlled strategy).

 - Easily performed with 1:1000 epinephrine, if your shop runs out of 1:10,000 epinephrine.

-- One vial of epinephrine can be used for both pushes & drip, conserving drug.
+- One vial of epinephrine can be used for both pushes & drip, thereby conserving medication.

 Along with epinephrine, calcium is a drug which is often under-utilized in bradycardia.
 IV calcium is potentially effective for various etiologies listed below.
 Calcium is pretty safe (unless it extravasates), so when other therapies fail it makes sense to try to some calcium.

 - Calcium-channel blocker.